ben-xD/dotfiles-macos/README.md

   - If you get an errors (like `files would be overwritten by checkout`), see https://www.atlassian.com/git/tutorials/dotfiles
 - Run `./setup.sh`

-## Manual setup

-### Install nerd fonts

-- Download them from the GitHub.
-Install them using Font Book

-### Install Google Meet PWA and add to dock

 ## Warnings

 - Don't use [mackup](https://github.com/lra/mackup), it causes data loss.
 See https://github.com/lra/mackup/issues/1944 and https://github.com/lra/mackup/issues/1913.